Adopting a collaborative approach to key strategic suppliers has extensive commercial and business advantages.

-Creating a system that will maintain and develop critical supplier relationships is not straightforward.
+Creating a system that maintains and develops critical supplier relationships is not straightforward.
 Often what passes for Supplier Relationship Management (SRM) is a patchwork of inconsistent initiatives, unduly dependent on individual managers.

-- There is no formal SRM process, or several different approaches and processes across the business
+There is no formal Supplier Relationship Management process or several different approaches and processes across the business.

 Supplier relationship management framework

 Our starting point is supplier segmentation.
-We often find that any existing categorisation of strategic suppliers is out of date and no longer reflects business realities.
+We often find that any existing categorization of strategic suppliers is outdated and no longer reflects business realities.

-The team delivers a detailed report on the strengths and weaknesses of any current SRM practices.
-This enables you to understand the gaps between the current situation and a best in class SRM programme.
-Efficio’s SRM Maturity Assessment typically includes the use of questionnaires, workshops, and one-to-one interviews.
+We deliver a detailed report on the strengths and weaknesses of any current SRM practices.
+This allows you to understand the gaps between the current situation and a best-in-class SRM program Our SRM Maturity Assessment typically includes questionnaires, workshops, and one-to-one interviews.

 We use this insight to create a version of our SRM methodology tailored to your situation and applicable across all areas of procurement, with comprehensive guidance for user implementation.
-Supporting tools including eFlow Supplier Lifecycle Management ease data processing and improve the availability of information.
+Supporting tools include eFlow, our digital Supplier Lifecycle Management platform, which eases data processing and improves the availability of information.

-Typically, Efficio will devise a pilot implementation in a chosen area to test and refine the solution.
-We work where possible in joint teams with your Procurement function to enable upskilling and knowledge transfer, and to obtain buy-in from Procurement staff and other stakeholders.
+Typically, we devise a pilot implementation in a chosen area to test and refine the solution.
+Where possible, we work in joint teams alongside your Procurement function to enable upskilling and knowledge transfer and obtain buy-in from Procurement staff and other stakeholders.

-Clients can then implement the pilot, and after any necessary revision, roll out a single, consistent, effective SRM approach across the organisation.
+You can then implement the pilot and, after any revisions, roll out a single, consistent, and effective SRM approach across your organization.